carlosnunezc94/carlosnunezc94.github.io/projects/_posts/23-05-31-ads-ab-test.md

 - campaign_spend: Campaign spend during the experiment
 - campaign_budget: Campaign budget during the experiment

-As you can see in the folowing code snippets, luckily our data doesn't have null values so we can skip any decisions regarding missing values and proceed to explore the data
+As you can see in the following code snippets, luckily our data doesn't have null values so we can skip any decisions regarding missing values and proceed to explore the data.
 ```
 df.head()
 ```